 You are here: Home > Things to Do > Penrith Town Walking Tour by Cumbria Tourist Guides

-Join a qualified Blue Badge Guide and discover what makes this Eden Valley market town so special.
-We will start the walk at Penrith Tourist Information Centre and Museum, located in Robinson’s School (1670) and finish at Penrith’s war memorial, the gateway to Castle Park, opposite Penrith railway station.
-In between we will discover the places where people have lived, worked, played, traded and worshipped in this area since Neolithic times.
+The walk starts at Penrith Tourist Information Centre and Museum, located in Robinson’s School (1670) and finishes at Penrith’s war memorial, the gateway to Castle Park, opposite Penrith railway station.
+On the way you will discover the places where people have lived, worked, traded, fought and worshipped in this area since Neolithic times.

-We will see how the town’s situation at the meeting point of East/West and North/South trade and travel routes and close to the crossing point of the River Eamont led to the development of Penrith into a thriving trading centre.
+The town has always been a vital meeting point of East/West and North/South trade and travel routes since Roman times and close to the crossing point of the River Eamont.
+This led to the development of Penrith into a thriving trading and agricultural centre.
 Penrith was also a strategically important defensive position fought over by England and Scotland for centuries.
+The town crest has the cross of St Andrew on it!

 Follow us on social media: